 - Once the 10 minutes is up, CAREFULLY remove them from the boiling water and place them on a tea towel on the counter.

-- Combine all the brine ingredients in a pot and boil until all the sugar is dissolved.
+- Combine the water, vinegar, sugar, mustard seeds, celery seeds and turmeric in a pot and boil until all the sugar is dissolved.

 - Pour the hot brine mixture into the jar (using the canning funnel if you have one) until the brine is approximately 1/2″ from the rim.